VODAFONE MCLAREN-MERCEDES

 PARTNERS

-The title sponsorship including the team name ‘Vodafone McLaren Mercedes' and ‘Official Mobile Partner' of the team gives Vodafone; d ominant Title Sponsorship branding on the new 2007 cars, drivers' and pit crews' overalls and helmets.
-As we enter into this exciting new partnership the associative rights acquired provide unique opportunities that will continue to raise brand awareness through the team name and branding.
-The team partnership delivers a powerful integrated marketing platform through advertising, hospitality, mobile content, handset offers and promotions and through innovative activation will encourage preference and loyalty amongst Vodafone's customers.
-There are clear synergies between the attitudes and values of Vodafone and the McLaren Mercedes team and this will result in a successful partnership.
+The title sponsorship, including the team name 'Vodafone McLaren Mercedes' and 'official mobile partner' of the team, continues to give Vodafone dominant title sponsorship branding on the new 2010 cars, drivers' and pit crews' overalls and helmets.
+As we enter into the fourth season of this partnership the associative rights acquired provide unique opportunities that will continue to raise brand awareness through the team name and branding.

 Technology Partners